PennLINC/aslprep/docs/workflows.rst

 This workflow estimates a reference image for an :abbr:`ASL (Arterial Spin Labelling)` series.
-When T1-saturation effects ("dummy scans" or non-steady state volumes) are detected, they are averaged and used as reference due to their superior tissue contrast.
-Otherwise, a median of motion corrected subset of volumes is used.

 The reference image is then used to calculate a brain mask for the :abbr:`ASL (Arterial Spin Labelling)` signal using *NiWorkflow's* :py:func:`~aslprep.niworkflows.func.util.init_enhance_and_skullstrip_asl_wf`.